elibroftw/music-caster/README.md

 Music Caster is a modern music player that lets you cast local music files to a Google Cast Device (Chromecast, Home, etc.).

-If you enjoyed this product a lot feel free to donate (ironic) at https://elijahlopez.herokuapp.com//donate.
+If you enjoyed this product a lot feel free to donate (ironic) to monero:42hpQgwfvFw6RXpmcXHBJ85cZs9yF97kqfV3JpycnanG7JazfdL4WHkVLuR8rcM64q6LHt547nKeeYaixBdCQYaHSuEnAuj or https://www.paypal.me/elibroftw.

 **Important information**